opencog/atomspace/opencog/network/README.md

 Cause and effect
 ----------------
-Note that, in such systems, the observed "cause" can sometimes come after the "effect".
+Whenever a sequence of events is observed for a system, the apparent order of "cause" and "effect" can be reversed, with the apparent "cause" coming long after the "effect".

 For example: to build a high-rise building, a foundation must be dug first.
-Observed as events in time, the construction comes after the foundation is built: it would be incorrect to say that a hole in the ground "causes" a sky-scraper to appear.
-This is because the formal cause of the skyscraper is the will of a real-estate developer;
-however, this will is not observed; only the construction events are.
-From the point of view of the network analysis being done here, the skyscraper should be viewed as the "head", and the hole in the ground as the "dependent", with the head dominating the dependent in a dependency grammar.
+Observed as events in time, the construction comes after the foundation is built.
+However, it would be incorrect to say that a hole in the ground "causes" a sky-scraper to appear, even though it came earlier.
+This is because the formal cause of the skyscraper is the will of a real-estate developer; yet, this will is not observed; only the construction events are.
+From the point of view of a dependency grammar describing the sequence of events, the skyscraper should be viewed as the "head", and the hole in the ground as the "dependent", with the head dominating the dependent, or "causing" the dependent, even though the dependent comes earlier.

+This example demonstrates why Hidden Markov Model (HMM) and Bayesian network models of human langauge fail: The earlier words in a sentence do not, cannot "cause" later words to appear; rather, it is often the case that the later words "cause" or "force" the earlier words to appear.

+More generally, this example shows why a dependency grammar approach, with events assocaited with "sites", "germs", "stalks", "lexical entries" is more appropriate for the analysis of a network, and is more powerful, than HMM, Bayesian networks or Latent Semantic Analysis (LSA) can be.

 MST parsing
 -----------